Januvia: 7 things you should know

 - Januvia is a brand (trade) name for sitagliptin.

-- Sitagliptin may be used for the treatment of type 2 diabetes and is thought to work by increasing insulin release and decreasing glucagon levels by slowing the inactivation of incretin hormones.
+- Januvia (sitagliptin) may be used to treat type 2 diabetes and is thought to work by increasing insulin release and decreasing glucagon levels by slowing the inactivation of incretin hormones.
 Incretin hormones are released by the intestine throughout the day and in response to food.
 These hormones are rapidly inactivated by an enzyme called dipeptidyl peptidase 4 (DPP-4).

 - Used in addition to diet and exercise to improve blood glucose control in people with type 2 diabetes.